ARMmbed/mbed-os-5-docs/docs/api/platform/FileHandle.md

 Alternatively, an application could use the standard C `freopen` function to redirect `stdout` to a named file or device while running.
 However there is no `fdreopen` analog to redirect to an unnamed device by file descriptor or `FileHandle` pointer.

+### Suppressing console output

+To suppress output, you can create a class derived from FileHandle to act as a mux and supply that to the console.
+That leverages the Mbed OS "redirect" `stdout` logic.

+More portably, you could ensure all your code uses your own `FILE *output_stream` rather than `stdout`, and you could dynamically change that between `stdout` and `fdopen(Sink)`.
+That then doesn't rely on "under C library" retargeting of `stdout`.
+Instead, you must switch streams at the application level.

 ### Polling and nonblocking

 By default, `FileHandle`s conventionally block until a `read` or `write` operation completes.
 This is the only behavior supported by normal `File`s, and is expected by the C library's `stdio` functions.